John-Nagle/firestorm-mods/msgdump/NOTES.md

 This format is simpler than it looks.See "fsmsgdump.h" for what it really is.

+### llvocavatarself.cpp

+Avatar region crossings happen at

+LLVOAvatarSelf::updateRegion

+which ought to unconditionally put in the log

+    LL_INFOS() << "Region crossing took " << (F32)(delta * 1000.0).value() << " ms " << LL_ENDL;

+but, in fact, that message appears only for some region crossings.
+Do not know why yet.

+In the "all region crossings take 10s" state, the messages show numbers like 10000 ms.

+### llcircuit.cpp

+LLCircuitData::checkPacketInID

+The message

+    2018-09-12T05:00:53Z INFO: llmessage/llcircuit.cpp(767) : checkPacketInID: packet_out_of_order - got packet 2 expecting 3701 from 216.82.56.75:13001
+    2018-09-12T05:00:53Z INFO: llmessage/llcircuit.cpp(768) : checkPacketInID: 0 since last log entry

+appears in some runs with region crossing failures.
+But it also appears in ones with no region crossing failures.
+It even appears in ones where no vehicle is used.
+It's always "got packet 2".
+And there are no "packet gap" error messages.
+Is something wrong there?

 #### Trouble spots

 Potential buffer overflow in llviewerobject.cpp at lines 1235 and 1549: